centreon/centreon-iac-ansible/docs/googlec.md

 metadata: '{"ssh-keys":"admin: ... add your public ssh key here ... "}'
 ```

-With this and with your proper settings of deploy of the Centeron, just run the deploy command of Ansible
+With this and with your proper settings of deploy of the **Centreon**, just run the deploy command of Ansible

 ```bash
 ansible-playbook gc-centreon.yml